albumentations-team/albumentations/README.md

 automatically when a change is detected by running `make livehtml`

 ## Competitions won with the library
-Albumentations are widely used in Computer Vision Competitions at Kaggle an other platforms.
+Albumentations are widely used in Computer Vision Competitions at Kaggle and other platforms.

 You can find their names and links to the solutions [here](docs/hall_of_fame.rst).